 Salad leaves come in all shapes, sizes and are seriously quick to grow.
 You can expect the first harvest within THREE weeks!
 That’s what makes salad leaves great vegetables to grow – they’re easy grow vegetables, they’re quick to grow vegetables and they save you money quickly.
 The trick with sowing salad leaves is to show them in stages, so you get a steady supply that keeps you going for weeks on end.
 You’ll want to look for a seed mix that gives you both variety in texture, taste and colour – try these salad leaf seed mixes for EASY salad to grow.
-Get used to growing salad leaves, and then expand your horizons and perhaps try spinach or rocket too!
-Oh, I love the peppery taste of rocket and really want to try wasabi rocket too!. (this is an awesome rocket seed to get started with)
+Get used to growing salad leaves, and then expand your horizons and perhaps try spinach (read more here!) or rocket too!
+Oh, I love the peppery taste of rocket and really want to try growing wasabi rocket too!. (this is an awesome rocket seed to get started with)

 Potatoes don’t need to be difficult and you don’t need acres of space to grow them, in fact they’re one of the easiest vegetables to grow in pots, containers or bags!
 We’ve grown potatoes in raised beds (want to know more about growing in raised beds? check out our guide to the best books on raised bed vegetable growing) and in bags, containers and pots.
 My tip?
 Grow potatoes in pots, containers or bags.
 We’ve had our best crops from the bags and pots in the back yard and they hardly take up any space at all.
 Usually, potatoes are planted in early March and take around 10 to 20 weeks until harvest.
 Our full in-depth guide on how to grow potatoes in bags is here.

 One of the best things about growing onions is that they are almost maintenance-free.
 If you plant “onion sets” rather than seeds you’ll probably get better and quicker results.
 Plant onions in Spring (March to April in the UK) and you’ll be harvesting in the autumn. (read more about what to plant in April here) Onions need well-drained soil and sun.
 Do NOT overwater, but don’t let them dry out either.
 Be sure to remove any flowers if they appear, as you want all the energy to be concentrated on the onions themselves.
 We’ve also grown onions from seed in pots in the back yard (we ran out of room in the allotment) and they were just as good.